 Although it can be easy to assume, upon coming to realize that the goals we typically associate happiness with inevitably leave us unsatisfied, that there isn’t any reason to approach life with a sense of ambitious vision, the truth is that living with an ‘it doesn’t really matter’ attitude will similarly leave us unfulfilled.
-In fact, because we’re naturally driven to improve our circumstances and ourselves as individuals, the only possible way to live harmoniously is by committing ourselves to becoming the best individuals we can be.
-Of course, it may seem inconceivable for someone to maintain a sense of peace when adhering to the seemingly contradictory lifestyles of letting go and pressing forward towards their goals, but it’s important to remember that anything is possible with balance and understanding.
+In fact, because we’re naturally driven to improve our circumstances and ourselves as individuals, the only possible way to live harmoniously is by committing ourselves to become the best individuals we can be.
+Of course, it may seem inconceivable for someone to maintain a sense of peace when adhering to the seemingly contradictory lifestyles of letting go and pressing forward toward their goals, but it’s important to remember that anything is possible with balance and understanding.

 If we are to set out to become all that we can become while simultaneously aiming to achieve life’s ultimate aim of graciously enjoying each day, the first thing we’ll have to realize is that balance is key.
-For those of you who struggle to effectively manage the most precious resource of time, this may mean making an ongoing effort to monitor your internal states, intentions, the path you’re currently taking and the ways in which you juggle the various facets of your life.
-Additionally, as you’re aiming to create a sense of life-affirming equilibrium, it’ll serve you quite well to cultivate contentment for your current situation while relinquishing the needs to push, control or complain about how unfairly you perceive your circumstances to be.
+For those of you who struggle to effectively manage the most precious resource of time, this may mean making an ongoing effort to monitor your internal states, intentions, the path you’re currently taking, and the ways in which you juggle the various facets of your life.
+Additionally, as you’re aiming to create a sense of life-affirming equilibrium, it’ll serve you quite well to cultivate contentment for your current situation while relinquishing the need to push, control or complain about how unfairly you perceive your circumstances to be.
 Thomas Merton, the late great American writer and theologian, reminds us: